HelloYeew/helloyeew-computer-programming-/README.md

 ![AmeDrive](amedrive.gif)

-All of my python files in Computer Programming I SKE first term year 1.
+All of my python files in Computer Programming I SKE second term in year 1.

 In this repo I put everything in this course into this repo (PDF problem too)